xyziemba/Buddy-DotNET-SDK/README.md

 #### Upload A File

 Here we demonstrate uploading a picture.
 For all binary files (e.g. blobs and videos), the pattern is the same, but with a different path and different parameters.
+For full documentation see our [Media and Files](https://buddyplatform.com/docs/Media%20and%20Files) documentation page.

     // Create a new BuddyFile with the picture we want to upload var result = await Buddy.PostAsync<Picture> ("/pictures", new {